 Having someone with a positive, established credit history co-sign on your auto loan or financing is another way you can build credit as a first-time car buyer.
 Co-signing on a loan is basically the same concept as opening a joint credit card account with someone, in that you are both responsible for the loan.
 Failing to make payments on time puts your and the co-signer’s credit scores at risk, and the co-signer can be held responsible for your late or missed payments.

 The good thing about getting approved for auto financing through Credit Acceptance is that you don’t need a co-signer to qualify for approval.
-Simply fill out the form on our website, get connected with a dealer enrolled in our program and choose your vehicle!
+Simply see if you pre-qualify on our website and we’ll connect you with a car dealership in your area that can help you get started.
 And, since we report to the three major credit bureaus, you can improve your credit with on-time car payments.